Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

-In fact, the matter of state is still an open challenge in the serverless paradigm.
-Several research works have been undertaken to offer a built-in stateful serverless solution~\cite{klimovic2018pocket}.
+The matter of state is still an open challenge in the serverless paradigm.
+Several research works have been undertaken to offer a built-in stateful serverless solution~\cite{burckhardt2022netherite}.
 Such solutions often employ some forms of key-value and/or file-based storage.
-Sreekanti \etal~\cite{sreekanti2020cloudburst} develop a stateful serverless platform, called Cloudburst, using Anna~\cite{wu2020autoscaling}, which is an auto-scaling key-value storage, to persist the state.
+Sreekanti \etal~\cite{sreekanti2020cloudburst} develop a stateful serverless platform, called Cloudburst, using Anna~\cite{wu2020autoscaling}, which is auto-scaling key-value storage, to persist the state.
 Pu \etal propose Shuffling~\cite{pu2019shuffling}, a stateful domain-specific serverless platform for data analytics, with a hierarchical state persistence---a fast layer on the memory and a slower one on the device storage.
-Schleier-Smith~\etal develop a dedicated POSIX-like file-storage system to enable a stateful serverless computing, called FAASFS~\cite{schleier2020faas}.
+Schleier-Smith~\etal develop a dedicated POSIX-like file-storage system to enable stateful serverless computing, called FAASFS~\cite{schleier2020faas}.
 It tackles multiple challenges of providing a shared file system across functions, such as cache and transactional consistency~\cite{yu2018sundial,sreekanti2020fault}.
-Shillaker and Pietzuch evaluate stateful functions within the FASSM platform~\cite{shillaker2020faasm} via sharing the state in form of both memory segments and files.
+Shillaker and Pietzuch evaluate stateful functions within the FAASM platform~\cite{shillaker2020faasm} via sharing the state in form of both memory segments and files. \revisedagain{Kraft \etal propose Apiary~\cite{kraft2022apiary}, a serverless framework for data-centric functions.
+It compiles application logic into a database stored procedures to improve performance.} On the other hand, some solutions for the function state operate based on the actor model~\cite{hewitt2010actor}.
+Azure Functions provide support for the Entity functions~\cite{awsentityfunctions}.
+Kalix~\cite{akkaserverless} and Apache Flink~\cite{apacheflink} offer an implementation of the actor model for stateful serverless.